-Sometimes there’s no other solution than to remove a tree: safety issues, subsidence and development of land can all be valid reasons.
+Sometimes there’s no other solution than tree removal: safety issues, subsidence and development of land can all be valid reasons.

 We’re equipped with the skills and tools to do this safely.

 Several members of the team hold the NPTC Aerial Tree Rigging (CS41)